Mouette03/test_store/apps/nextcloud/metadata/description.md

 - 📦 Buy one of the [awesome **devices** coming with a preinstalled Nextcloud](https://nextcloud.com/devices/)
 - 🏢 Find a [service **provider**](https://nextcloud.com/providers/) who hosts Nextcloud for you or your company

-Enterprise?
-Public Sector or Education user?
-You may want to have a look into [**Nextcloud Enterprise**](https://nextcloud.com/enterprise/) provided by Nextcloud GmbH.

 ## Get in touch 💬